AlvFolgado/alvfolgado.github.io/page/5about.md

 <iframe src="https://githubbadge.appspot.com/alvfolgado?s=1" style="border: 0;height: 142px;width: 200px;overflow: hidden;" frameBorder="0"></iframe>

-I am a Security Engineer focused in Offensive Security.
+I am a Product Security Engineer focused in Offensive Security.
 I will use this blog to comment about my last researches.
 Mainly as a learning process for myself and to share with the community.

 Everyone is invited to comment to apport new ideas,correct any technical mistakes,etc.